SeismicSystems/seismic-images/bob-common/readme.md

 On each startup, `tdx-init` retrieves the SSH key from the LUKS header, writes it to [`/home/searcher/.ssh/authorized_keys`](https://github.com/flashbots/tdx-init/blob/c357e1b5d9bc386c3446e87bddb6dd53ac01ea97/keys.go#L85), and ensures the directory is owned by the searcher user.

 Note: The image overrides the default configuration with [extra security flags](https://github.com/flashbots/flashbots-images/blob/main/bob-common/mkosi.extra/etc/default/dropbear).
-Systemd's [drop-in configuration mechanism](https://github.com/flashbots/flashbots-images/blob/main/bob-common/mkosi.extra/etc/systemd/system/dropbear.service.d/dropbear-prereq.conf) is also used to ensure dropbear runs after `wait-for-key.service`, sets proper ownership of the .ssh files, and generates the dropbear host key if it doesn't exist.
+Systemd's [drop-in configuration mechanism](https://github.com/flashbots/flashbots-images/blob/main/bob-common/mkosi.extra/etc/systemd/system/dropbear.service.d/dropbear-prereq.conf) is also used to ensure dropbear runs after the key is available, sets proper ownership of the .ssh files, and generates the dropbear host key if it doesn't exist.

 3. **OpenSSH Authorization** (Container SSH Access)